SCAI-Lab/ssnr_adl_classification/README.md

 ## Instructions and Tutorials

 - `tutorial_classification.ipynb`: A tutorial for classification using nested cross-validation.
 This includes data normalization, feature selection, and classification.
 Additionally, some classification metrics are visualized to help you understand the performance of your models.
+- `tutorial_lime.ipynb`: A simple example of explaining a model using LIME (Local Interpretable Model-agnostic Explanations) analysis.

-Follow the steps provided in these notebooks to properly load, process, and analyze the data.
+Follow the steps provided in these notebooks to properly load, process, analyze, and explain the data.